sparkrew/fika/README.md

   way to determine the correct dependency is through dynamic analysis.
 At this stage, we just record all the dependency names without trying to figure out which classes are actually loaded by the classloader.
 For Fika, the actual dependency ID is not of importance.

-- **API-finder** scans the source code of the project to identify all the third-party API calls.
-The output is a JSON list of all the third-party API calls found in the source code in the following format.
+- **API-finder** scans the source code of the project to identify all the third-party call sites.
+The output is a JSON list of all the third-party call sites found in the source code in the following format.
 More details about the API-finder can be found [here](api-finder/README.md).

 ```json
 [